 Reliving and retelling those horrible moments with

-each other was like light reaching to the deepest parts of our souls.
+each other was like light reaching the deepest parts of our souls.

-and was the reason we were able to forgive, heal, and move on.
+and were the reason we could forgive, heal, and move on.

 When our last I love yous were said in the dark early morning,